Best Channel 4 dramas in November 2024

 Drama | Crime | Mystery

-Summary:AMC’s remake of Scandi-noir Forbrydelsen chronicles the first fortnight of the Rosie Larsen murder investigation whilst exploring three separate narrative threads: the police side of things, the Larsen clan’s grieving and a local political campaign that manages to intersect with the horrific case.
+Summary:AMC's remake of Scandi-noir Forbrydelsen (The Killing) is available to watch on Channel 4.
+The 13-part first series chronicles the first fortnight of the Rosie Larsen murder investigation whilst exploring three separate narrative threads: the police side of things, the Larsen clan's grief, and a local political campaign that manages to intersect with the horrific case.

-Why you should watch: Compared to David Lynch’s seminal Twin Peaks, The Killing was hyped up by The Hollywood Reporter, revealing: “When each episode ends, you long for the next – a hallmark of great dramas”.
+Why you should watch: The Killing has been compared to David Lynch's seminal Twin Peaks, and hyped up by The Hollywood Reporter who said: "When each episode ends, you long for the next - a hallmark of great dramas."
 Publications such as Entertainment Weekly, TV Guide and The Vancouver Sun were equally positive.
+Although arguably not as brilliant as the original Danish version, this is great viewing for crime fans.
+All four series are available on Channel 4 now.

 Available now